synatic/noql/README.md

 Sorting array in sub select, user unwind

-Selecting on a calculated column by name
+###Selecting on a calculated column by name
+Calculated columns in where statements can only be used with aggregates
 ```
-select id,Title,Rating,abs(id) as absId from `films` where absId=1
---wont work, need to specify again as per SQL standards:
+--have to repeat select statemnt as with sql rules
 select id,Title,Rating,abs(id) as absId from `films` where abs(id)=1
 ```